2020 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2020.

-NCBM, working in cooperation with IICD (International Indigenous Community Development) have been sending teams to Guatemala since 2011 in an effort to reach the Quiche people for Christ at the Good Shepherd Ministry Center in the city of Quetzaltenango.
-We are also blessed to partner with the Baptist Children's Homes of NC and the NC WMU in the operation of the Good Shepherd Children's Home, also in Quetzaltenango.
+North Carolina Baptists on Mission (NCBM), working in cooperation with IICD (International Indigenous Community Development) have been sending teams to Guatemala since 2011 in an effort to reach the Quiche people for Christ at the Good Shepherd Ministry Center in the city of Quetzaltenango.
+We are also blessed to partner with the Baptist Children's Homes of NC in the operation of the Good Shepherd Children's Home, also in Quetzaltenango.

 About the Quiche People of guatemala

 Guatemala has 23 different language groups.The Quiche, with a population of 1.2 million, represent the most populous Mayan group within Guatemala.
 The majority of the Quiche are underemployed and survive off of their scant corn crops.
 Children under the age of five have the highest chronic malnutrition rates in the western hemisphere.
 Worldwide, indigenous people such as the Quiche, have the lowest life expectancies because they suffer from high rates of alcoholism, malnutrition, and infectious diseases.
 The Quiche are a very spiritual people with ancient traditions.
 They are noted for mixing Mayan with Catholic practices.
 Although many would call themselves Christian, they follow the ancient Mayan beliefs and pagan practices, forming a contradictory and confused religious system.
 Even though many Quiché have heard about Jesus, they do not understand who He is, nor what salvation means.
 The Quiché must hear the Bible in their heart language in order to understand it.
 The ultimate goal is to produce strong disciples of Jesus Christ who will plant healthy churches.
 The focus is all ages.
 But the future is in the younger generation.

 Team Descriptions for 2020: